Shahrud, Iran: History

+The town was visited by Nasser Khosrow Qubadiani, the Iranian poet of the 12th century, and mentioned by him as the center of the Qomis province.

-Although absent from earlier historical sources, Shahrud has become an important town since the 19th century because of its location on the road from Tehran east to Khorasan.
+Shahrud is absent from earlier historical sources and became an important town since the 19th century because of its location on the road from Tehran east to Khorasan.
 It now also is on the railway.
 A road runs from Shahrud across the Alborz mountains to the Caspian coastal plains in the north; it is accessible throughout winter.
-Shahrud was renamed Imāmrūd after the Iranian Revolution of 1979, but has since reverted to the old name.
-It is located just south of the historical city of Bastam.
+Shahrud was renamed Imāmrūd after the Iranian Revolution of 1979, and has since reverted to the old name.
+It is just south of the historical city of Bastam.

-Geography

-Some 410 kilometers to the east of Tehran, halfway between the capital and Mashad, and at the junction with the Gorgan road, sits the modern city of Shahrud, which has grown to absorb the historic town of Bastam situated in the hills a few kilometers to the north.

-From the north, it is surrounded by the Alborz mountains, and from the south by the arid salty deserts.
-The river of Tash, after crossing this town, reaches the south deserts.
-The weather on the mountainous areas is cold and it is somewhat temperate in other parts of the city.

-Shahrud is located in the Damghan basin, a sub-basin of the Kavir basin which also contains the Great Salt Desert.
+Demographics

+Population

+As of 1991, Shahrud had a population of 92,195.
+At the time of the 2006 National Census, the city's population was 126,916 in 35,548 households.
+The following census in 2011 counted 140,474 people in 40,931 households.
+The 2016 census measured the population of the city as 150,129 people in 47,606 households.